 Provide Consistent Quality: A truly great system will implement blueprints for how to proceed, each and every time.
-As their name suggest systems award their implementers with the steps to replicate success.
-Once a system has been identified, tested and proven, there’s no reason success can’t be habitual.
+As their name suggests, systems award their implementers with the steps to replicate success.
+Once a system has been identified, tested, and proven, there’s no reason success can’t be habitual.
 The quality one can expect from a single system should be present in each execution.

 Simplify workload: Systems are designed to make the lives of investors easier.
-When they are created, they are done with with an acute attention to detail and efficiency.
+When they are created, they are made with acute attention to detail and efficiency.
 As long as the system is optimized to its fullest potential, it should simplify the existing workload.
 At the very least, a good system will identify the best way to get something done.

 Save Time: systems are constantly evolving, which means they are always trying to find ways to become more productive and efficient.
 As investors grow familiar with a system, there’s no reason they couldn’t streamline the systems themselves.

 Address Inefficiencies: Proper real estate systems have a way of highlighting inefficiencies.
-If something is to be repeated on a regular basis, it will need to not only identify inefficiencies, but also get rid of them.
+If something is to be repeated regularly, it will need to not only identify inefficiencies but also get rid of them.